March 26, 2021

 We know you have big dreams for your post-college life.
 Whether your goals include landing a coveted position or embarking on a trek around the globe, we’re positive your dreams don’t include spending half of your adult life repaying student loan debt.
-Fortunately, you won’t have to — if you take steps now to reduce the amount of student loan interest you’ll rack up.
+Fortunately, you won’t have to.
+By taking steps now, you can reduce the amount of student loan interest you’ll rack up.

-Your total interest charges are determined by several factors: the amount borrowed, interest rates, compounding schedules, repayment terms, disbursement dates, payment due dates and the list goes on.
-While the lender controls many of these variables, you can influence how much interest you actually pay on your student loans.
+Your total interest charges are determined by several factors.
+These factors include the amount borrowed, interest rates, compounding schedules, repayment terms, disbursement dates, payment due dates and more.
+The lender often controls many of these variables.
+However, you can influence how much interest you actually pay on your student loans.

 2. Make interest-only payments while in school.

-Instead of letting student loan interest compound, which results in you paying interest on top of interest, make payments on your loans before required.
+Instead of letting student loan interest compound, make payments on your loans before required.
 By paying off interest as it’s added to the loan, you can reduce your total interest amount.
 Consider working a part-time job or earning a side income and applying your earnings toward interest payments.

 3. Pay toward your principal balance while in-school.